-How to run Tezos¶
+How to run Octez¶

-In this section we discuss how to take part in the protocol that runs the network.
-There are two main ways to participate in the consensus, delegating your coins and running a delegate.
+In this section, we discuss how to take part in the protocol that runs the network.
+There are two main ways to participate: delegating your coins and running a delegate.
 The main advantage of delegating your coins is simplicity.
 The second way allows to participate more actively in the protocol, by baking blocks and voting, but is more demanding; however, the extra effort is compensated by more rewards in tez.

 Delegating your coins¶